micro/micro/run/README.md

 It's a simple tool which can be used for local development.
 If no arguments are specified micro run operates as a service which can manage other services.

+Note: The default runtime (Go) requires the Go binary in PATH and GOPATH to be set.

 ## Overview

 Run